idio-lang/guide/source/var-val.rst

 Symbols
 -------

-Symbols, "names", perhaps, are a type in their own right.
+:ref:`Symbols <ref:symbol type>`, "names", perhaps, are a type in their own right.
 They are normally used as variable names, that is, references to values, but are quite handy as flags.

 In a small number of cases you might need to :ref:`quote <ref:quote special form>` the symbol to prevent the evaluator resolving a